AdaCore/spark2014/lrm/source/names-and-expressions.rst

       not generally in Ada code in a non-Gnat compiler.

       To be completed in the Milestone 3 version of this document.
+      Note that as language-defined attributes form Appendix K of the Ada RM, any GNAT-defined attributes supported in |SPARK| will be presented in an appendix.

 User-Defined References